spiral/docs/docs/en/start/commands.md

 ## Application Server

-The application server (RoadRunner) includes it's own set of commands, to list all available server commands run:
+The application server (RoadRunner) includes its own set of commands.
+To list all available server commands, run:

 ```bash
 ./rr